Centennial School District (Oregon)

-Centennial School District is a school district in the U.S. state of Oregon.
-It serves the cities of Gresham and southeast Portland, with an enrollment of approximately 6,700 students.
+Centennial School District 28J is a school district in the U.S. state of Oregon, with an enrollment of approximately 6,700 students.
+Its headquarters are in Gresham, with a Portland postal address.

+Within Multnomah County, the district includes sections of Gresham and southeast Portland.
+Within Clackamas County, the district includes portions of Portland, Happy Valley, and the census-designated place of Damascus.

 Demographics

 In the 2009 school year, the district had 109 students classified as homeless by the Department of Education, or 1.6% of students in the district.